toml-f/toml-f/README.md

 ## Usage

 To make use this library use the `tomlf` module in your projects.
-You can access the indiviual modules but those are not considered part of the public API and might change between versions.
+You can access the individual modules but those are not considered part of the public API and might change between versions.

 An example program to load and dump a TOML file would look like this: